How to use every feature of OpenFurqan

 Toggle Tajweed Colors from the Tools tab in Study Mode.
 15+ pronunciation rules are color-coded including ikhfaa, idgham, ghunnah, qalqalah, madd (4 types), and more.
 When enabled, a Tajweed Color Key legend appears showing what each color means.

 Click the Study Mode button in the topbar or press F on your keyboard.
-This opens the study panel with tabs for Study (bookmarks, notes, reading plan), Tools (reading aids, typography, audio settings), Tafsir, Search, Hifz, and Notes.
+This opens the study workspace with rail tabs for Study, Tools, Memorize, Search, and Notes.
+Tafsir opens from an ayah card when you need commentary.
 You can read in Surah, Juz, or Page view.

 In Study Mode, click the bookmark icon on any ayah.
 Access all your bookmarks from the Study tab in the study panel.
 Bookmarks are sorted and persist in your browser.